Battle of Alesia: Battle

 The Gauls spotted a weakness in the Roman fortification.
-The north side of a hill could not be included in the Roman works and they placed a camp with two legions on steep and disadvantageous ground (this is indicated by a circle in the figure).
+The north side of a hill could not be included in the Roman works and they placed a camp with two legions on steep and disadvantageous ground.
 Thus, the Gauls selected 60,000 men and appointed Vercassivellaunus, a near relative of Vercingetorix, to lead the attack on that spot.
 They marched there before dawn and launched the attack at noon.
 Vercingetorix made a sally and attacked any part of the inner fortification which seemed weak.
 Caesar sent Labienus to support the defense of the weak area with six cohorts of cavalry.
 He sent Brutus with six cohorts of cavalry and then Caius Fabius with a further seven cohorts of cavalry to defend the inner fortification.
 Finally, leading fresh troops, he joined in.
 The attack was repelled.
 Caesar then marched to the assistance of Labienus, drafting four cohorts and ordering part of the cavalry to follow him and part of it to leave the outer fortification and attack the Gallic relief force from the rear.
 Labienus was on the verge of collapse and informed Caesar of his decision of making a sally as he had been instructed.
 Caesar hastened.
 His arrival galvanised the Roman troops, who "lay aside their javelins [and] carr[ied] on the engagement with their swords."
 The Roman cavalry was suddenly seen at the rear of the Gauls, the Roman troops advanced rapidly and the Gauls fled.
 They were intercepted by the cavalry and slaughtered.
 The besieged Gauls were pulled back from the fortification.
 They fled their camps and Caesar commented that "had not the soldiers been wearied by sending frequent reinforcements, and the labour of the entire day, all the enemy's forces could have been destroyed".
 At midnight the Roman cavalry was sent to pursue them.
 Many were killed and many fled to the lands they came from.

 After multiple attacks, the Gauls realized that they could not overcome the truly impressive Roman siege works.
 At this point, it became clear that the Romans would be able to outlast the defenders, and that the revolt was doomed.
 The relieving army melted away.
 The next day Vercingetorix convened the Gallic council and proposed that he should be killed or surrendered alive to appease the Romans.
 Caesar ordered the Gauls to surrender their weapons and deliver their chieftains.
 The chieftains were brought before him and Vercingetorix was surrendered.
 Captives were given to the Roman soldiers as part of the spoils of war apart from the Aedui and Arverni, whom he hoped to win over.